 - 1. Organization Overview - i.
 Describe Respondent's mission and programs; - ii.
-Briefly describe the intermediary role(s) the Respondent seeks to provide and any experience in providing this type of service; - iii.
+Briefly describe Respondent's experience in providing this type of service and provide performance data relating to such experience; - iii.
 Describe Respondent's organizational infrastructure as it relates to its capacity to deliver the Scope of Services listed below; - iv.
-Describe prior experience in collaborating with public and/or private entities for service delivery, and provide letters of support from at least one such entity. - 2.
+Describe prior experience in collaborating with public and/or private entities for service delivery; and - v.
+Describe prior experience in measuring the performance and impact of Respondent's programs. - 2.
 Scope of Services - i.
-Demonstrate familiarity with the target population and the delivery of services to that population; - ii.
-Respond to the following as appropriate for the intermediary role your organization envisions: - A) Discuss the program models that have the potential to meet the objectives of this RFR and the evidence base underlying the models.
-Since DYS and Probation do not have legal jurisdiction over youth who have aged out of their systems, programs will need to develop effective means for engaging and maintaining a productive relationship with these youth on a voluntary basis.
+Describe the demographic population to be served as well as the geographic area to be served, and provide an estimate of the number of clients that could be served annually over the term of the contract.
+In doing so, explain specific methods that could be used to identify the target population and to select and engage program participants;

-- B) Propose appropriate metrics for assessing the success of the program model and describe how the necessary data could be acquired. - C) Describe the means and methods for performance management throughout the duration of a multi-year contract as it relates to this specific RFR; - D) Describe safeguards against harm for the target population; - E) Describe the means and methods for raising and utilizing private sector funds; - F) Recommend a governance structure for the pay for success contract that 1) ensures that service providers with expertise with the target population have a significant role in decision-making; 2) ensures that the Commonwealth will have sufficient oversight and participation in decision-making to allow it to protect the population being served from harm and to verify that the program delivery models are consistent with the intentions of this RFR; and 3) allows sufficient flexibility for the intermediary to produce the desired amount of learning, innovation and performance based management; - G) Identify any questions or concerns related to EOAF/EOHHS's program goals set forth in this RFR, and/or obstacles to achieving such goals, including Responder ability gaps.
+- Describe the approach to delivering program components including a clear and specific process for determining the type, level and duration of assistance for each program participant and the expected average benefits to be provided to eligible participants; - iii.
+Describe the evidence base underlying the recommended program model as well as any proof of concept for the proposed programming; - iv.
+Describe safeguards against harm for the target population; - v.
+Describe ability to track and analyze data for performance measurement; - vi.
+Recommend a governance structure for the pay for success contract that 1) ensures that service providers with expertise with the target population have a significant role in decision making; 2) ensures that the Commonwealth will have sufficient oversight and participation in decision making to allow it to protect the population being served from harm and to verify that the program delivery models are consistent with the intentions of this RFR; and 3) allows sufficient flexibility for the intermediary to produce the desired amount of learning, innovation and performance based management; - vii.
+Identify any questions or concerns related to EOAF's program goals set forth in this RFR, and/or obstacles to achieving such goals, including Responder ability gaps.
 Successful execution of a social innovation financing arrangement will require systems to support performance management, as well as the ability to measure outcomes and secure funding.
-EOAF/EOHHS understands that fulfilling all these requirements will likely require the coordinated efforts of multiple entities.
-References to ability gaps will be used to ensure that all necessary roles and functions are provided by the partnership of organizations entering into a social innovation financing arrangement; - H) If applicable, identify any other public and/or private entities, including subcontractors, with which Respondent intends to collaborate in order to execute programming.
+EOAF understands that fulfilling all these requirements will likely require the coordinated efforts of multiple entities.
+References to ability gaps will be used to ensure that all necessary roles and functions are provided by the partnership of organizations entering into a social innovation financing arrangement; - viii.
+If applicable, identify other providers with which Respondent intends to collaborate in order to deliver the proposed program concept;